SIR epidemics in populations with large sub-communities: Asymptotic analysis of the model

-The proof of Theorem~\ref{multifinalmain1} requires Lemmas~{\ref{pn_znhat_convlemma}} and~{\ref{znconvlem}}, which concern the single-community epidemic $\En(t)$ defined shortly after~\eqref{taudef} in Section~\ref{sec:divergingm}.
+The proof of Theorem~\ref{multifinalmain1} requires Lemmas~{\ref{pn_znhat_convlemma}} and~{\ref{znconvlem}}, which concern the single-community epidemic $\En(t)$ defined in Definition~\ref{defEpsnt}.
 Lemma~\ref{znconvlem}, whose proof requires Lemma~\ref{pn_znhat_convlemma}(a), is a new result concerning the rate of convergence of the expected fraction of the population infected in a homogeneously mixing population SIR epidemic to its limiting value as the population size $n \to \infty$.

 \begin{lemma} Suppose that $R_0>1$ and conditions (C1)--(C4) hold, and define the functions $p$, $\png$ and $\hatzng$ on the domain $[0,\infty)$ by $p(t)=1-\e^{-\lambda_G(1-\pi_W)t}$, \begin{enumerate} \item For any $\gamma\in(0,\delta/4)$, with $\delta\in(0,2)$ as in (C1), and any $T>0$,